ni-lie/engg150-worg/README.md

         <img src="images\org_pov_clientDone.png" alt="image">
     </p>

-- Organization and industries/clients can choose to archive the one-to-one transaction.
+- Organization and industries/clients can then choose to archive the one-to-one transaction.